 – Yes you are right we need to consider the fault current from the load side it is almost 11 kA.
 It will increase the total IK value near to 60 kA

 – It’s the through fault current of a transformer, which will have a negligible change in the calculated fault current w.r.t increasing source fault MVA.

 – We have considered source fault at 22 kV level is 25kA

-– So it will cause the fault current at transformer sec nearly 44 KA and also as per IEC 60909 We need to consider 1.05 c factor.
-What is that 11kA where from you got it?
+– So it will cause the fault current at transformer sec nearly 44 KA and also as per IEC 60909 We need to consider the 1.05 c factor.
+What is that 11kA where did you get it?
 In your SLD source, MVA (22kv level) is 165 MVA meaning 4.33kA then why 25kA?
-Worst case is consideration of infinity source at primary With that your l.v fault level calculated and is 47.393.
+The worst case is consideration of infinity source at primary With that your l.v fault level is calculated and is 47.393.
 I informed your source fault level is not that much.

 – Source fault MVA IS 1002.165 MVA S. Assumption on this available fault level is based on?
 Incoming breaker Isc?

 – The selection of breaker rating will always be higher than the calculated value.
 In this methodology, the calculated will be much more, while in actuality it will be lower than your calculated value.

 – Please check the correct source fault level.
 Do you want to replace the TRX with a 2.5 MVA capacity?
 In SLD it is 2MVA.